Serrius/for-jamyle/README.md

-❤️ Revisit the Magic
-A heartfelt digital experience dedicated to my wife

-🎬 About
-This project is a romantic, movie-style webpage designed to celebrate our love.
-It consists of multiple pages, each carrying a special meaning and memory.

-📄 Pages
+Overview
+This project was originally created as a personal Valentine's gift and is now kept here for archival purposes.
+It was a creative way to combine web design, multimedia, and storytelling through code at the time.

+Contents
+The project includes several static HTML pages:

-home.html – A heartfelt Valentine’s greeting
+Home page – A simple opening message.

-love.html – A love letter (poem) expressing my feelings credits.html – A scrolling end-credits page with our favorite moments in polaroid style 🎶 Soundtracks
-This project features carefully selected songs that capture the emotions of our journey together:
+Letter page – A short letter presented in a creative format.

+Credits page – Scrolling end-credits featuring images and captions.

+Features

+Polaroid-style image sections with smooth animations.

+Background music to set the mood.

+A consistent visual theme across all pages.

+Soundtracks Used

-🎵 "I Never Knew I Needed" – Ne-Yo
+“I Never Knew I Needed” – Ne-Yo

-🎵 "Blue" – Yung Kai
+“Blue” – Yung Kai

-🎵 "Living in the Dark (Evil Larry Theme)" – Myuu
+“Living in the Dark (Evil Larry Theme)” – Myuu

-📸 Special Touches
-Polaroid-style images of our cherished moments
-Smooth animations to enhance the romantic feel
-Soft colors and a personal touch to make it truly special 💖 Why I Made This
-This is more than just a webpage—it's a digital love letter, a collection of memories, and a reminder of the magic we share.
-Every detail, from the design to the music, was chosen with love.
+Reflection
+Looking back now, I’ll admit this project feels a little corny—but that’s part of its charm.
+It’s a snapshot of where I was at the time, both creatively and personally, and that makes it worth keeping around.